 Repetitive movement of the patella against the thigh bone might damage the tissues underneath the kneecap resulting in the patellofemoral pain syndrome, also known as a runner’s knee.
 Runner’s knee is a collective name and also includes the iliotibial band syndrome, resulting from tendon friction lateral on the knee.
-Again, joint immobilization is not the primary treatment but application of orthosis can be a useful tool to heal and help prevent the problems resulting from a runner’s knee in the future.
-Insoles, for example, correcting the stance has proven to fasten the recovery and return to sports on the short term.
+Again, joint immobilization is not the primary treatment, but the application of orthosis can be a useful tool to heal and help prevent the problems resulting from a runner’s knee in the future.
+Insoles, for example, correcting the stance has proven to fasten the recovery and return to sports in the short term.

 Movements requiring a shortening and elongation of the thigh adductors may result in a so-called groin pull.
 Kicking with the dominant leg is a frequently seen cause, but generally falls, or the lifting of heavy objects has also been reported as possible motives.
-Grade III injuries or groin pulls with damage to tendons might benefit from surgery with integrated bracing therapy afterward.
+Grade III injuries or groin pulls with damage to tendons might benefit from surgery with integrated bracing therapy afterwards.
 Braces are likewise adopted by the less severe damages and non-surgical treatable disorders.

 Muscles and tendons in the back of the thigh, popularly known as the hamstrings, are treated similarly.
 Braces are adopted in treatment and as preventive protection against recurrence.

 Epicondylitis can express itself on the lateral and the medial side, respectively known as tennis - and golfers -elbow.
 The chronic tendinosis emerges from excessive use of the forearm muscles and results in 1.3-3% lateral and 1-5% medial cases in a sample population (30-64 yrs old).
-Braces and sleeves show immediate improvement but best results are obtained by implementation of the counterforce orthosis.
+Braces and sleeves show immediate improvement, but best results are obtained by implementation of the counterforce orthosis.

 Fracture incidence differs sport specifically, but an overall trend towards upper limbs damages can be extracted.
 Distal radius and carpal bone fractures can occur during any activity in which the athlete accidentally falls and tries to break their fall to the ground.
 Include a high speed and a slightly better falling technique the collarbone becomes the next target.
 A fall to the shoulder, as often seen in competitive cycling, can lead to a fractured clavicle.
-Immobilizing casts around the clavicle cannot be placed accurately enough but most of the other sport induced fractures greatly benefit from immobilizing orthosis.
+Immobilizing casts around the clavicle cannot be placed accurately enough, but most of the other sport induced fractures greatly benefit from immobilizing orthosis.

 Anterior Cruciate Ligament (ACL) Injuries - OrthoInfo - AAOS.
 (2019).
 Retrieved from https://orthoinfo.aaos.org/en/diseases--conditions/anterior-cruciate-ligament-acl-injuries/